Dog Hanging Head Down – [What Should I Do?]

 Your dog may also keep hanging his head down if he gets bitten by a snake.
 Sometimes, snake bites can be very painful.
 For this reason, the dogs may keep their head down.
 If you see your dog is not lifting his head, check for bite marks on the face and neck of the dog.

 If you notice that your dog is persistently hanging his head down, it is essential to consult with your veterinarian to determine the underlying cause and provide appropriate treatment.
-Early intervention can help prevent potential complications and ensure your furry friend receives the care he needs.
+Early intervention can help prevent potential complications and ensure your furry friend receives the necessary care.

 6. Aging